Early retirement - effect on your pension

 Many schemes also reduce the annual amount of pension they pay if you take payments before the scheme’s normal retirement age.
 This is to take account of the fact that your pension is being paid for a longer period.

-Points to consider about your company pension
+Points to consider about your workplace pension

-When looking at company pensions, remember that:
+When looking at workplace pensions, remember that: